ansible/workshops/exercises/ansible_security/1.4-qradar/README.md

 Collections follow a simple directory structure to provide Ansible content.
 If you feel reminded of Ansible roles here, this has a reason: Collections are built upon the idea of roles, but extend the concept to general Ansible content management.
 The collection for IBM QRadar can be found in the [ansible-security project](https://github.com/ansible-security/ibm_qradar).

 Automation execution environments can be customized to include the collections you need.
 An example of this is the `security_ee` custom execution environment we're using in this workshop.
-The custom `security_ee` execeution environment includes the `ibm.qradar` collection we will use in these exercises.
+The custom `security_ee` execution environment includes the `ibm.qradar` collection we will use in these exercises.